Omega-Cube/omeganoc/README.md

       systemctl restart hokuto.service

 You now should be able to load the interface from the address and port defined in hokuto.cfg : http://<host>:<port>

+Another thing you should change after the automated install is the default InfluxDB password :
+* In InfluxDB (with the command `SET PASSWORD FOR shinken = 'some new password'`)
+* In hokuto.cfg
+* In the Shinken configuration (the file is /etc/shinken/modules/influxdb.cfg)

 STEP 6 : SET ADMIN USER PASSWORD
 --------------------------------